Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 These fast speeds made a big difference to stream geo-restricted videos at the highest possible resolution.

-Not only did the VPN unblock every popular content platform we tested, including Netflix, BBC iPlayer, Hulu, and HBO Max, but it did so without blurriness or buffering.
+Not only did the VPN unblock almost every popular content platform we tested, including Netflix, BBC iPlayer, Hulu, and HBO Max, but it did so without blurriness or buffering.

 ExpressVPN’s intuitive iOS app could not be simpler, even if you’ve never used a VPN before.